Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Steady-State Electron Spectrum and Synchrotron Emission

 where $Q(\gamma)$ denotes the injected electron spectrum, $t_{\rm esc}$ is the characteristic escape (or advection) timescale from the emission region, and the radiative energy loss rate is $\dot{\gamma}_{\rm loss}=-a_{\rm loss}\gamma^2$, with

 The resulting solution can be written as

 which describes an electron population shaped by the combined effects of radiative cooling and finite residence time downstream of the shock.
-In Eq. (\ref{eq:Ngamma}), the injected electron spectrum $Q(\gamma)$ is assumed to follow a power-law form,
+In Eq. (\ref{eq:Ngamma}), the injected electron spectrum $Q(\gamma)$ is modeled as a power-law with an exponential cutoff,

-where the maximum Lorentz factor $\gamma_{\max}$ is determined by the balance between BSA and radiative losses.
+where $p_{\rm inj}$ characterizes a pre-existing population of suprathermal electrons in the intracluster medium.
+In this framework, BSA acts primarily as a re-acceleration mechanism, boosting these seed electrons to higher energies.
+The maximum Lorentz factor $\gamma_{\max}$ is determined by the balance between coherent electrodynamic acceleration and radiative losses.
+As a result, BSA enters the synchrotron model mainly by setting the high-energy cutoff of the electron population.
+While the resulting radio spectra are not uniquely determined by the BSA mechanism alone, they demonstrate that the maximum electron energies attainable through BSA are consistent with the observed high-frequency steepening of radio relics.
+This highlights the role of BSA in establishing the accessible energy range of relativistic electrons under cluster shock conditions.

 The observed flux-density spectrum is obtained from the emitted spectrum by accounting for cosmological redshift.
 For a direct comparison of spectral shapes, each model spectrum is normalized to match the observed flux density at a reference frequency $\nu_0=1.4\,\mathrm{GHz}$,